plone/training/plone_training_config/instructions.rst

 .. warning::

-    If you feel the desire to try out both methods below (with Vagrant and without), make sure you use different :file:`training` directories!
+    If you try both methods below (with Vagrant and without), make sure you use different :file:`training` directories!

     The two installations do not coexist well.